enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/adding-css/index.md

 Let's create a `./src/App/App.less` file for our fantastic styling.

-> The webpack config provided by `enyo-config` includes support for the LESS preprocessor, so we've
+> The webpack config provided by `enact create` includes support for the LESS preprocessor, so we've
 > used that file extension here, even though we're only using standard CSS syntax.

 	.app {